 There is a special place in Tuscany, where Italians commemorate the fallen during the war.
 This is the mountain village of Sant’Anna di Stazzema.

 The little village is located in the Apuan Alps, the mountains in northern Tuscany.
-During the war, the Germans build a huge defensive wall that split Italy into two parts.
-Its name was Gothic Line and crossed exactly those mountains nearby Sant’Anna.
+During the war, the Germans built a huge defensive wall that split Italy into two parts.
+Its name was the Gothic Line, which crossed exactly those mountains near Sant’Anna.

 Here, the 12 August 1944, the Nazi Schutzstaffel killed in cold blood 560 people in only three hours.
 Most of them were women, children, and old men.
 Today, a park and a war memorial keep the memory of this cruel massacre alive.